nompiloMalinga/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory/ :Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty - script deletes The file betty is in /tmp/my_first_directory rmdir /tmp/my_first_directory - script Deletes the directory my_first_directory that is in the /tmp directory. cd - changes the working directory to the previous one.
+mv /tmp/betty /tmp/my_first_directory/ :Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty - script deletes The file betty is in /tmp/my_first_directory rmdir /tmp/my_first_directory - script Deletes the directory my_first_directory that is in the /tmp directory. cd - changes the working directory to the previous one List all files in the current directory, including hidden files, in long format ls -la

+ Change to the parent directory of the working directory and list all files there cd .. ls -la

+ Change to the /boot directory and list all files there cd /boot ls -la